daniel-gheorghita/mlzoomcamp/Midterm_song_genre/README.md

 az acr login -n songgenre
 ```

-Change the tag of the docker image by adding the ACR name in front of it (use docker image ls for all the images available on your system):
+Change the tag of the docker image by adding the ACR name in front of it (use docker image ls for all the images available on your system to adjust this command based on the image name and tag for your setup):
 ```sh
 docker image tag 0ef8c7d239b2 songgenre.azurecr.io/song_classifier:o4dx2rc2dsv6tjgr
 ```

-Push the image to ACR:
+Push the image to ACR (adjust the name and tag for your setup):
 ```sh
 docker push songgenre.azurecr.io/song_classifier:o4dx2rc2dsv6tjgr
 ```